Mikejo5000/vsts-docs-pr/docs/settings/about-teams-and-settings.md

 <a id="team-group"> </a>
 ## Team groups

 When you add a team, a security group is automatically created with the team name.
 You can use this group to filter queries.
-The name of team groups follows the pattern **[Team Project Name]\Team Name**.
+The name of team groups follows the pattern **[Project Name]\Team Name**.
 For example, the following query finds work assigned to members of the **[Fabrikam Fiber]\Email** team group.

 <img src="../work/scale/_img/query-in-group-email-team-work-in-progress.png" alt="Web portal, Queries page, Query that uses In Group operator and team group name" style="border: 2px solid #C3C3C3;" />